Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-With the generalized N-SWITCH with $N$ identical thermalizing channels and D-dimensional working system, we can have ICO fridge for wider use.
-For example, for the low temperature region, the large $N$ ICO fridge can help us to cool down the system to some ultracold temperatures with much fewer cycles needed than the 2-reservoir one.
+With the generalised N-SWITCH of $N$ identical thermalising channels and D-dimensional working system, we can construct ICO fridge for wider use.
+For example, for the low temperature region, ICO fridge with larger $N$ can cool down the cold reservoirs to some ultracold temperatures with much fewer cycles compared to the 2-reservoir one.
 And for the low-temperature region, the 2-reservoir ICO fridge also bears low efficiency, in this sense, making use of a working system with a suitable number of dimensions can always give us an ICO fridge with the global maximal efficiency at arbitrary low temperature.
-But there is always a trade-off between efficiency and power for the ICO fridge.
+But there is always a trade-off between efficiency and cooling ability for the working system for the ICO fridge.